 Lemon Juice & Chicken Bone Broth

-After removing the seared chicken to a plate, I hit "Cancel" on the Instant Pot and pour in lemon juice and chicken bone broth.
+After removing the seared chicken to a plate, I hit "Cancel" on the Instant Pot and pour in lemon juice and chicken bone broth (homemade or store-bought).
 Pro tip: If you pour in the lemon juice first, it is likely to clean the bottom of the Instant Pot for you without having to do any scraping!
 Check to make sure the bottom of the pot is clean before pressure cooking, however, as it is not a fool proof method.
 I have not found this to be the case deglazing the Instant Pot using other citrus juices, such as lime, pineapple, or orange; only the lemon juice has had this cool, cleaning effect for me so far.

 Before closing the lid, I scrape the plate the chicken thighs were resting on with a spatula to get all the juices and spices into the pot.
-As I always say, leave no flavour behind!
+As I always say, leave no flavor behind!

 Then, I close the lid and set the pressure release valve to "Sealing."
 I press "Pressure Cook" on the Instant Pot (which is the "Manual" button on certain models), and set the timer to 10 minutes.
 As there is not a ton of food in the pot, it doesn't take long for the pot to get up to pressure - only about 10 minutes.